albatrossflavour/puppet_os_patching/README.md

 ### Beginning with os_patching

-Once the module has been installed, using either the Puppetfile or manually, it will start to collect facts and provide access to the tasks needed to patch servers.
+Install the module using the Puppetfile, include it on your nodes and then use the provided tasks to carry out patching.

 ## Usage